👋 Welcome to the MediSync Demo!

 • Weight: 170.0 lbs

-• Smoking: Non-smoker
+• Smoking Status: Non-smoker

 • Medications: Aspirin, Warfarin, Ibuprofen, Iron Supplements